Wolfgang Zapf: Education

 Zapf visited basic school and secondary school emphasizing modern languages in Frankfurt am Main.
 He obtained his final examination in 1957.

 From 1957 to 1961 he studied sociology and economics at the universities of Frankfurt, Hamburg and Cologne.
-He received a scholarship from the “Cusanuswerk” and during his studies he obtained practical training in market research and industry.
-In Frankfurt in 1961 he finished his studies with the diploma in sociology.
+He received a scholarship from the "Cusanuswerk" and during his studies he obtained practical training in market research and industry.
+In 1961, he finished his studies in Frankfurt with a diploma in sociology.

 Profession

-From 1962 bis 1966 he worked as an assistant of Ralf Dahrendorf at the sociological department of the University of Tübingen.
-In 1963 he received his doctoral degree (philosophers degree, Dr. phil.) in Tübingen with a dissertation on the historical changes of the German elite („Wandlungen der deutschen Elite“) (Munich: Piper, 1965, 21966).
+From 1962 to 1966, he worked as an assistant of Ralf Dahrendorf at the sociological department of the University of Tübingen.
+In 1963 he received his doctoral degree in Tübingen with a dissertation on the historical changes of the German elite ("Wandlungen der deutschen Elite") (Munich: Piper, 1965, 21966).
 During these years the sociological investigation of elites was a highly topical field of research and was intensively cultivated by Dahrendorf.
 From 1966 to 1967 Zapf was scientific assistant of Dahrendorf at the University of Constance.
-In 1967 he delivered his habilitation thesis „Materials for the Analysis of Social Change“ („Materialien zur Analyse des sozialen Wandels“), which was distributed as a hectograph.
+In 1967 he delivered his habilitation thesis "Materials for the Analysis of Social Change" ("Materialien zur Analyse des sozialen Wandels"), which was distributed as a hectograph.

 In 1968 he was German Kennedy Fellow at the Harvard University.
 From 1968 to 1972 Zapf was regular professor for sociology at the Goethe University Frankfurt.
 In 1972 he accepted a chair at the University of Mannheim, where be taught sociology until 1987.

 During the early 1970s in co-operation with economists from the Goethe University Frankfurt he organized the SPES project (Sozialpolitisches Entscheidungs- und Indikatorensystem, Sociopolitical Decision Making and Indicator System).
-This project in 1979 was continued by the Special Research Group 3 Microanalytic Foundations of Societal Policies, Frankfurt/Mannheim (Sonderforschungsbereichs 3 „Mikroanalytische Grundlagen der Gesellschaftspolitik“).
+This project in 1979 was continued by the Special Research Group 3 Microanalytic Foundations of Societal Policies, Frankfurt/Mannheim (Sonderforschungsbereichs 3 "Mikroanalytische Grundlagen der Gesellschaftspolitik").

 In September 1987 Zapf was appointed scientific manager (president) of the Wissenschaftszentrums Berlin für Sozialforschung (WZB); he held this office until 31 August 1994.
-At the same time he directed the „Department for Social Structure and Social Reporting“ („Abteilung Sozialstruktur und Sozialberichterstattung“); this latter function he kept until his retirement in 2002.
+At the same time he directed the "Department for Social Structure and Social Reporting" ("Abteilung Sozialstruktur und Sozialberichterstattung"); this latter function he kept until his retirement in 2002.
 In addition to his tasks at the WZB from 1988 to 2002 Zapf continued teaching as professor for sociology at the Free University of Berlin.

 Zapf also taught at several other European and American universities: in 1980 he was Visiting Professor for Comparative European Studies at Stanford University.
 In 1976, 1981 and 1986 he taught as a guest professor at the Institute for Advanced Studies (Vienna) (IHS).
 In 1980 he was a visiting fellow at the Hoover Institution of Stanford University.

 Honorary positions

 Universities Frankfurt and Mannheim

-From 1969 until 1970 Zapf was member oft the senate of the University of Frankfurt.
+From 1969 until 1970 Zapf was member of the senate of the University of Frankfurt.
 From 1974 to 1975 and 1982 to 1983 he held the office of the dean of the Faculty for Social Sciences of the University of Mannheim.
 From 1973 to 1975 he directed the Institute for Social Sciences of the University of Mannheim.